Ad-hoc MLE/ JavaScript execution in Oracle Database 23ai: DBMS_MLE

 DBMS_MLE has been introduced in Oracle Database 21c for Linux x86-64.
 Back in the day this package provided the only way to interact with Multilingual Engine (MLE), but it required some back-and-forth with the PL/SQL Layer.
-You can still use it in Oracle Database 23c, but nowadays it is better to use the package in frameworks (like APEX does), and/or Read-Eval-Print-Loop (REPL) servers.
-Anything more serious than ad-hoc testing should really be done with MLE modules and environments, or inline call specs.
-This post covers DBMS_MLE as it ships with Oracle Database 23c, the older syntax (use of the require keyword for example) remains valid for compatibility reasons but shouldn’t be used in new code.
+You can still use it in Oracle Database 23ai, but nowadays it is better to use the package in frameworks (like APEX does), and/or Read-Eval-Print-Loop (REPL) servers.

 Writing ad-hoc JavaScript using DBMS_MLE

 Before you can use DBMS_MLE you need an additional privilege to those you need anyway: execute dynamic MLE.
 Without it, you will get runtime errors.
+If you’re granted db_developer_role you have all that’s required to get started with In-Database JavaScript development.

-Broadly speaking there are two different scenarios:
+Broadly speaking there are two different scenarios for testing:

 1. You want to write some JavaScript code without referring to any module other than those built-in